 Avoiding the Morning Battles…Tips for Getting Your Kids Ready for Virtual Classes

-So, you just woke up and realize that your child’s virtual class starts in five minutes.
-You rush to wake up your child, give him or her cereal to eat, and they are ready, right?
-Sort of, he or she will be present in the class, but half asleep.
+So, you just woke up and realized that your child’s virtual classes start in five minutes.
+You rush to wake your child, give him or her cereal to eat, and they are ready.
+Sort of, he or she will be present in the class but half asleep.
 And you are likely stressed from the rushed experience.
 This isn’t the ideal way to get a day started.
 So what can help?
 Believe it or not, dressing up can help.
 Proper clothing can lead to success in every aspect of life.

-The reason it helps you to be successful is that getting dressed reminds you of the reason for wearing those clothes.
+It helps you to be successful because getting dressed reminds you of the reason for wearing those clothes.
 That goal sticks in your brain, telling you the best approach to achieve your goal.
 In today’s world, many jobs have a dress code.
-For example, a doctor wears a white coat, this not only helps us to identify a doctor from the crowd, it also helps the doctor to know that he is in duty.
-Similarly, getting dressed, especially in school spirit wear or school uniforms, reminds the student of their responsibilities as a student and that they are in school to get some knowledge.
+For example, a doctor wears a white coat; this not only helps us to identify a doctor from the crowd, but it also helps the doctor to know that he is on duty.
+Similarly, getting dressed, especially in school spirit wear or school uniforms, reminds the student of their responsibilities and that they are in school to get some knowledge.

 Think about it from your own perspective while getting ready for work.
-You go through a morning ritual during which you have a single goal in mind to go to work.
-This has been proven successful — you have heard of dressing for success and there are countless articles touting the benefits.
+You go through a morning ritual in which you have a single goal: going to work.
+This has been proven successful — you have heard of dressing for success, and countless articles are touting the benefits.
 The same should be for your children.
-Instead of rushing them to go to school, create a process, so their mid focuses on going to school to learn.
+Instead of rushing them to school, create a process so their mind focuses on going to school to learn.

 But what about the struggle?
 How do you avoid that?
-Here are a couple of tips for streamlining your morning and getting your kids ready quickly.
+Here are some tips for streamlining your morning and getting your kids ready quickly.

 Set a consistent wake-up time.
 The wake-up time should give enough time for getting ready and eating breakfast.
-You know your child best and can just how long that will take.
-Remember that there will be some unexpected challenges some mornings so build in time for these unpredictable moments.
+You know your child best and can see how long that will take.
+Remember that there will be some unexpected challenges some mornings, so build in time for these unpredictable moments.

 Set up a clothing guide for the week.
 This will make things easier for you and exciting for your kids.
 You can create something like this: